 The memories and friends I‘d made, places I‘d seen, two degrees obtained and much confidence to deal with whatever comes.

 In what way did your life change (attitude to things, opinions, etc.)?

 Every aspect of my life changed.
-My way of thinking, trying to be less judgmental and more appreciative of the small things in life and also learning the things that matter most.
-I can appreciate more what works in my country and what we could learn from Americans, my training habits changed and I learned to do sports for the joy of it rather than being oriented purely on results.
+My way of thinking, trying to be less judgmental and more appreciative of the small things, those that matter the most.
+I am able to identify what works well in my country and on the contrary, what can be learnt from other countries, my training habits changed and I learned to do sports for the joy of it rather than being oriented purely on results.
 I feel like I matured as a person and got strengthened and enriched in every way.